History, tourist information, and nearby accommodation

 In the churchyard is an unusual grave rail, or leaping board, to John Gootheridge, who died in 1824.
 The inscription records that Gootheridge had to be buried twice, after resurrection men dug up his corpse and then abandoned it.

-The Abbot of St Albans obtained a royal charter from Henry II to hold a weekly market in Codicote in 1267 and 4 years later in 1271 he obtained the right to hold an annual fair.
+The Abbot of St Albans obtained a royal charter from Henry II to hold a weekly market in Codicote in 1267 and four years later in 1271 he obtained the right to hold an annual fair.
 It was the combination of the market and fair that led to the growth of the present village, especially since the village stood at the junction of roads between Hitchin and Bedford, London and Welwyn, and St Albans and Wheathampstead, and thus attracted a large number of travellers.

 The market was held on the Village Green and gained a reputation for selling fine quality cloth.
 The market may have helped the village grow but it also helped spread the Black Plague in the 14th century, with the deadly plague germs thought to have been carried in bales of cloth.